gilch/hissp/README.md

 #### Modularity
 The Hissp language is made of tuples, not text.
 The basic reader included with the project just implements convenient way to write them.
-It's possible to write Hissp in readerless mode by writing the tuples in Python.
+It's possible to write Hissp in "readerless mode" by writing the tuples in Python.

 It's also possible for an external project to provide an alternative reader with different syntax, as long as the output is Hissp tuples.